adonisjs/v6-docs/content/docs/experimental/assembler_hooks.md

 Several hooks can be defined for each stage of the assembly lifecycle.
 Each hook is an array of functions to be executed.

 We recommend using dynamic imports to load hooks.
-This ensures that hooks are not loaded unnecessarily, but only when needed.
+It ensures that hooks are not loaded unnecessarily but only when needed.
 If you write your hook code directly in the `adonisrc.ts` file, this may slow down the start-up of your application.

 ## Create a hook